Immunostained C. elegans female germ line (red: stem cells to the left, oocytes to the right; green: early meiosis)

 To address these questions, our group combines a broad range of disciplines - Molecular Biology, Cell Biology, Biochemistry and Structural Biology - paired with the power of the genetically tractable model organism C. elegans.
 The lab collaborates on several techniques with experts in the fields for image processing (MPI-CBG facilities), crystal structure analysis (Elena Conti, MPI-Biochemistry), and cryo-electron microscopy (Thomas Müller-Reichert) - TU Dresden.
 The work benefits also from collaborations with single-molecule physicists in the Department of Bioengineering (Sua Myong) - University of Illinois Urbana Champaign, and soft matter physicists in the Department of Chemical and Biological Engineering (Cliff Brangwynne) - Princeton University.

-Sophia Millonigg, Ryuji Minasaki, Marco Nousch and Christian R Eckmann GLD-4-mediated translational activation regulates the size of the proliferative germ cell pool in the adult C. elegans germ line. (accepted)
+Sophia Millonigg, Ryuji Minasaki, Marco Nousch and Christian R Eckmann GLD-4-mediated translational activation regulates the size of the proliferative germ cell pool in the adult C. elegans germ line. (in press)

 In the media